the-unrealist/the-unrealist/_posts/2023-02-19-component-visualizers.md

 - [`DrawMesh`](https://docs.unrealengine.com/5.1/en-US/API/Runtime/Engine/FPrimitiveDrawInterface/DrawMesh/)

 #### Primitive Utility Functions
-To set the color for most of the geometry functions in this list, you'll need to use `FColoredMaterialRenderProxy`.
+To set the color for most of the geometry functions in this list, you'll need to use `FDynamicColoredMaterialRenderProxy`.

 ```cpp
 auto* Proxy = new FDynamicColoredMaterialRenderProxy(GEngine->GeomMaterial->GetRenderProxy(), FLinearColor::Yellow);